EArnold1/EArnold1/README.md

-I'm a software engineer with a thing for low level systems and complicated architectures.
+I'm a software engineer with a thing for low level systems and complex architectures.

 I love computers even though I don't fully understand them.